substrate-asia/hackathon-2023-winter/projects/08-CBIndex/README.md

 >
 > We were very lucky to win the 3rd place of the smart contract track.
 >
 > This time, we've done sufficient research and planning.
-We would love to try completing one of our advanced features, namely active on-chain funds, on Moonbase Alpha TestNet.
+We would love to try completing one of our advanced features, namely active on-chain funds, on the Moonbase Alpha TestNet.

 ## Planned Tasks for the Hackathon